Katacc/Midi-pw-mixer/README.md

 ### Future and additions

 This project was meant to target my specific setup, but if enough interest rises, I might add support for other configurations.
-If you wan't a feature added, be sure to make an issue or pull request with the added feature, or make a fork for yourself :)
+If you want a feature added, be sure to make an issue or pull request with the added feature, or make a fork for yourself :)